Origins of the railway line.

 About thirteen years would pass before the Victorian Government would pass Legislation in April 1975 to dismantle the line and its associated infrastructure, with the Act stated that the line ‘no longer existed’.
 Following this, the loss of one local icon that caused much feeling within the community at Axedale at the time, would occur.
 This was the timber railway bridge over the Campaspe River.
 When the building of this bridge was originally finished, by contractor Andrew O’Keefe, it was a significant timber structure at over 2000 feet (610 metres) long and crossed over both the river and its adjoining flood plain.
 Specific quality timbers for the tall piers and piles were required under the original contract, and these were finally sourced from Newcastle in New South Wales.

-Campaspe River bridge, remaining small section (NOTE: located on private property)
+Campaspe River bridge, remaining pile section (NOTE: located on private property) 2009

 By the time the last A.R.H.S excursion train travelled from Spencer Street Station Melbourne to Heathcote on 9 Nov 1968, the sections of Heathcote to Bendigo line had long been lifted and removed.
 The 1975 act of Parliament would see the sale and removal of the remaining infrastructure that had marked this railway line.
 Again, once the administrative work was completed, most of this railway infrastructure was quickly sold off and mostly removed.
 Very few VR buildings were to survive at their original location, although the Stationmaster house at Bylands and Tooborac, and the gatekeeper cottage in Mitchell Street Heathcote are a couple examples.

 Interestingly, when the ‘Heathcote Railway Removal Bill‘ was passed by the State Government in 1975, it made specific provision for the preservation of the two National Trust classified bridges at Pyalong.
 This related to the spectacular 1889 Mollison Creek pile bridge (at 56m 25c 00l) and 1888 Percivals or Hansford Creek timber pile bridge (N0.71 at 54m 26c 89l).
 The Bill allowed for setting aside an area around both bridges as Crown Land, as it was anticipated that a Committee of Management (CoM) would be established to have control and responsibility over the maintenance of both the land and the bridges.
-Sadly, it does not appear that a CoM was established, and no maintenance carried out on either bridge for the following 40 years.
+Sadly, it does not appear that a CoM was ever established, and no maintenance has been carried out on either bridge for the following 40+ years.
 Both bridges are now in poor condition, the Mollison Crk bridge showing serious signs of imminent collapse, with community apathy turning its back on any attempts to save these classified bridges!
-Sadly, the long Campaspe River timber bridge did not get the same attention from this State Government Bill, or the local community’s representatives.
+Sadly, the longest timber bridge over the Campaspe River and its flood plain did not get the same attention from this State Government Bill, or a chance of survival via actions from the local community’s Local Government representatives.

-Identified items of railway infrastructure to remain are few, yet these hopefully will remain in some form in the future.
-Such as a buffer block at High Camp, the base foundations of the Tooborac turntable (still operational in November 1968, yet had been rarely used after goods steam locos were replaced by diesel locos in 1964), now intact spectacular Mollison Creek timber pile bridge and the equally significant Percivals or Hansford Creek timber pile bridge at Pyalong, the reduced section of 1888 Wattle Creek timber pile bridge (west of Flea St Heathcote) that is now in an advanced stage of collapse, an intact unnamed 1955 concrete bridge in the One Eye Forest (to the west of Heathcote), remains of the Campapse River bridge, and the 1887 timber Grassy Flat Creek bridge (East Bendigo) restored as a trail bridge in 1999.
+Identified items of railway infrastructure to remain are very few, yet what did survive will hopefully remain in some form into the future.
+Such as a buffer block at High Camp, the base foundations of the Tooborac turntable (still operational in November 1968, yet had been rarely used after goods steam locos were replaced by diesel locos in 1964), the now basically intact spectacular Mollison Creek timber pile bridge and the equally significant Percivals or Hansford Creek timber pile bridge at Pyalong, the reduced section of 1888 Wattle Creek timber pile bridge (west of Flea St Heathcote) now in an advanced stage of collapse, an intact unnamed 1955 concrete bridge in the One Eye Forest (to the west of Heathcote), pile structures remaining of the Campapse River bridge, and the 1887 timber Grassy Flat Creek bridge (East Bendigo) restored as a trail bridge in 1999.
 Of course most of the railway line’s earth formation can be seen from the McIvor Highway and Northern Highway, snaking its way through the landscape.
 Yet to the untrained eye, virtually little was left to identify this once important cross country rail transport route that had linked many communities for nearly 80 years.

 In the end